 Petrides, George A. A Field Guide to Eastern Trees.
 Boston: Houghton Mifflin Co.
 1988.

-Gardening with Native Plants of the South Paperback, by Sally Wasowski (Author), Andy Wasowski (Contributor)
+Gardening with Native Plants of the South Paperback, by Sally Wasowski, Andy Wasowski

-A leaf well spent \rightarrow
+A leaf well spent $\rightarrow$

 - A purple Passiflower incarnata blossom becomes a maypop fruit which songbirds and mammals eat.
 And which cooks save to make the best jelly.
-Caterpillars eat the leaves raw, while human foragers prefer theirs in a jar. - while human foragers prefer theirs in a jar.
+Caterpillars eat the leaves raw, while human foragers prefer theirs in a jar.
 The orange-and-black "cat" looks scary but doesn't sting.
-It transforms into a cocoon which transforms into a Gulf Fritillary butterfly, which visits many flowers for nectar and then lays eggs on passionflower leaves.
-And the circle of life goes around and about.
+It transforms into a cocoon which transforms into a Gulf Fritillary butterfly, which visits many flowers for nectar and then lays eggs on passionflower leaves. - And the circle of life goes around and about.